Explosive first quarter fuels Pacers' Game 4 win over Knicks

 Explosive first quarter fuels Pacers’ Game 4 win over Knicks

-INDIANAPOLIS (WISH) – The first three games of the Pacers-Knicks series were biters, coming down to the closing minutes of the game.
+INDIANAPOLIS (WISH) – The first three games of the Pacers-Knicks series were nail-biters, coming down to the closing minutes of the game.
 Not this one.
 Game 4 was all but wrapped up in the first quarter.
 The Pacers defense smothered the Knicks, and the Pacers poured in bucket after bucket on the offensive side of the floor.

 The Knicks scored just 14 points in the first 12 minutes on just 26% shooting.
 The Pacers on the other hand built a 20-point lead while hitting 60% of their shots from the floor.